Pevernow/nssw/README.md

-# Not So Simple Mobs
+# Not So Simple World

-(C) 2016 NPX Team and Contributors , GPLv3
+(C) 2020 pevernow , NPX Team and Contributors , GPLv3

+NSSW is the next generation of NSSM.

+It plans to add more fun.

+There is also better support for minetest 5.x than NSSM

-NSSM adds a wide variety of very hostile mobs, as well as new weapons, armours and foods.
+NSSW adds a wide variety of very hostile mobs, as well as new weapons, armours and foods.

 This mod is a continuation of NPX Team's Not So Simple Mobs.
-Notes from the original README are available below.

 ## License